 Torque

-A dual-pattern cam is one that has different duration and/or lift specs for the intake and exhaust, usually with the exhaust lobes having more duration and lift than the intakes.
+DUAL-PATTERN CAMSA dual-pattern cam is one that has different duration and/or lift specs for the intake and exhaust, usually with the exhaust lobes having more duration and lift than the intakes.
 Depending on the engine, this is said to be beneficial for engines with poor exhaust port flow or otherwise restricted exhaust systems.
 There is some debate as to weather dual pattern cams actually have any advantage over single pattern cams, however they seem to be more common now days.
 Due to the restrictive exhaust flow of the log head, we feel a dual pattern cam is especially beneficial when the induction is increase by adding multiple or larger carbs on the log intake.

-While most of our customers know what lift and duration are, most have no idea what the term Lobe Center means, or how it effects the engines performance.
+| Lobe Center or Separation | While most of our customers know what lift and duration are, most have no idea what the term Lobe Center means, or how it effects the engines performance.
 Therefore the biggest obstacle to overcome when selecting a cam profile, is selecting the lobe center.
 While there are plenty of articles on the internet that give a good explanation, you'd need a masters degree in physics to understand most of them, therefore I decided to see if I can simplify it.

-Lobe Center (or Separation) is simply the distance between the peak opening points on the intake and exhaust lobes.
-A 110-degree lobe separation means that the peak opening points of the intake and exhaust lobes are 110 degrees apart.
 Lobe Center is another way of expressing the Valve Overlap, which was the term formerly used by cam manufacturers.
 Overlap is the amount of time that both valves are open in the same cylinder.
 While all three terms are similar, as they all relate to the relationship between the centerline of the intake lobe and the centerline of the exhaust lobe, we'll focus on Lobe Centers, as it is the term most commonly used by cam manufacturers when describing their cam profiles.

 Simply put, the Lobe Center of a cam controls where the power curve is applied.
 The tighter the lobe center, the lower the rpm range; the wider the lobe center, the higher the rpm range.
 The rpm range is also known as, or refer to as the power band.
 In general, two degrees of lobe center is equal to approximately 500rpm.
 Therefore, if a cam with a 110* lobe center has a power range between 2500-6000 RPM, the same cam with a 112* lobe center would have a power range of 3000-6500 RPM.
 Conversely the same cam with a 108* lobe center would have a power range of 2000-5500 RPM.